AvivC/RibbonLang/README.md

 # The Ribbon programming language

-Ribbon is an interpreted dynamic programming language.
+Ribbon is a dynamic interpreted programming language.
 It's inspired by the likes of Python, Javascript and a little bit of Lua.

 [Here you can find a 2D game written in Ribbon](src/game).